Brian Anderson Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.18 team ERA that ranks 14th among all league pitching staffs.
+- The Dodgers' 4.18 team ERA ranks 13th among all MLB pitching staffs.

-- Dodgers pitchers combine to give up the ninth-fewest home runs in baseball (34 total, one per game).
+- The Dodgers rank 12th in baseball in home runs surrendered (38 total, one per game).

-- Gonsolin (0-0) makes the start for the Dodgers, his third of the season.
+- Kershaw gets the start for the Dodgers, his eighth of the season.
+He is 5-2 with a 2.53 ERA and 48 strikeouts through 42 2/3 innings pitched.

-- The right-hander last appeared on Tuesday against the Philadelphia Phillies, when he went 4 2/3 innings, allowing three earned runs while giving up five hits.
+- In his last time out on Saturday, the left-hander went 4 2/3 innings against the San Diego Padres, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.